-Diablo 1 is a classic 1996 hack and slash rogue-like.
+Diablo 1 is a classic 1996 hack and slash action RPG.
 It was one of the first popular attempts at bringing roguelikes to the masses, from the niche ascii art.
 It’s spun a host of sequels, and imitators.
 It’s known for a dark, moody atmosphere that intensifies as the player descends into the dungeon beneath the town of Tristram.
 It was one of the first games I played with procedurally generated maps, and it blew me away that generating such convincing areas was even possible.

 I recently discovered that thanks to the discovery of various debug symbol files accidentally left lying around, several fans took it upon themselves to reverse-engineer the source code and clean it up into a good guess at what the original game is like.
 Thus began a week long deep dive into how exactly did lead developer, David Brevik, actually craft these levels.
 It may have taken away some of the magic of the game, but I learnt lots of techniques I think are applicable to anyone developing a similar game, which I share with you below.

 The algorithm is simple.
 Start with the entire area covered in path tiles, then and remove tiles one by one until only a thin path remains.
 When removing tiles, you cannot remove any tile that will cause the ends of the path to become disconnected.
 These are called articulation points (or cut-vertices).
 I use a fast algorithm based on DFS to find the articulation points.
 I had to modify the algorithm slightly so it only cares about articulation points that separate the ends, rather than anything which cuts the area in two.
 After identifying articulation points it’s just a matter of picking a random tile from the remaining points, and repeating.
 When there are no more removable tiles, you are done.
 Or you can stop early, to give a bit of a different feel.

 I call it “chiseling” as you are carving the path out of a much larger space, piece by piece.